Valerie Perrine

-Valerie Ritchie Perrine (born September 3, 1943) is an American retired actress.
-For her role as Honey Bruce in the 1974 film Lenny, she won the BAFTA Award for Most Promising Newcomer to Leading Film Roles and the Cannes Film Festival Award for Best Actress, and was nominated for the Academy Award for Best Actress.
-Her other film appearances include Superman (1978), The Electric Horseman (1979), and Superman II (1980).
+Valerie Ritchie Perrine (September 3, 1943 – March 23, 2026) was an American actress.
+She was best known for her portrayal of Honey Bruce in the film Lenny (1974).
+For the role, she won the BAFTA Award for Most Promising Newcomer to Leading Film Roles and the Best Actress Award at the Cannes Film Festival, and she received an Academy Award nomination for Best Actress.

+Perrine also appeared in Slaughterhouse-Five (1972), Superman (1978), The Electric Horseman (1979), and Superman II (1980).

 Early life

-Perrine was born in Galveston, Texas, as the daughter of Winifred "Renee" (nee McGinley), a dancer who appeared in Earl Carroll's Vanities, and Kenneth I. Perrine, a lieutenant colonel in the U.S. Army.
-Kenneth I. Perrine was the grandson of Alfred Perrine of Wallkill, New York, a descendant of Staten Island Huguenot Daniel Perrin.
-The Perrine family dates its ancestry to the French family of Perrin, which intermarried with other Normans dating back to William the Conqueror in 1066.
-Her mother was Scottish (of Irish descent), from Helensburgh in Dunbartonshire.
-Owing to her father's military career, Perrine lived in many locations as the family moved to different posts.
+Valerie Ritchie Perrine was born on September 3, 1943, in Galveston, Texas, the daughter of Winifred "Renee" (nee McGinley), a dancer who appeared in The Earl Carroll Vanities, and Kenneth I. Perrine, a lieutenant colonel in the United States Army.
+She had a younger brother, Ken.
+Because of her father's military career, the family moved frequently, and Perrine lived several locations during her childhood.
+When she was three, the family relocated to Japan, where her father was stationed, and later moved to a ranch in Arizona during her teenage years.

+Her mother was of Scottish and Irish descent and came from Helensburgh in Dunbartonshire.
+Her father was of English and French ancestry and was the grandson of Alfred Perrine of Wallkill, Orange County, New York, and a descendant of Staten Island Huguenot Daniel Perrin.
+The Perrine family traces its lineage to the French Perrin line, which intermarried with other Norman families dating back to the era of William the Conqueror in 1066.